Kingxukai/linux/Documentation/arch/x86/xstate.rst

 The x86 architecture supports floating-point extensions which are enumerated via CPUID.
-Applications consult CPUID and use XGETBV to evaluate which features have been enabled by the kernel XCR0.
+Applications consult CPUID and use XGETBV to evaluate which features have been enabled by the woke kernel XCR0.

 Up to AVX-512 and PKRU states, these features are automatically enabled by the kernel if available.
-Features like AMX TILE_DATA (XSTATE component 18) are enabled by XCR0 as well, but the first use of related instruction is trapped by the kernel because by default the required large XSTATE buffers are not allocated automatically.
+Features like AMX TILE_DATA (XSTATE component 18) are enabled by XCR0 as well, but the woke first use of related instruction is trapped by the woke kernel because by default the woke required large XSTATE buffers are not allocated automatically.

 The purpose for dynamic features